AdriaticOrg/test/VIESReport.md

 -	Enter Item on lines.
 -	Choose VAT Product Posting Group and VAT Business Posting Group that was previously created.
 -	Invoice Details: set a check mark in EU 3-Party Trade if transactions from the document need to be reported in VIES as 3-Party Trade.
--	Invoice Details: set a check mark in EU Customes Procedure, if transactions from document need to be reported in VIES as transactions from special customs procedures.
+-	Invoice Details: set a check mark in EU Customers Procedure, if transactions from document need to be reported in VIES as transactions from special customs procedures.

 ### Post Invoice

-### VIES Setup

--	Choose Default VIES Country
--	Choose Default VIES Type, if Default VIES Country is Croatia
--	Enter VIES Company Branch Code (or 00000)
--	Choose VIES Report No. Series
--	Choose Prep.
-By User ID, Resp.
-User ID

 ### VIES Report